Skip to main content

 To do so, submit Form N-336, Request for Hearing on a Decision in Naturalization Proceedings Under Section 336 of the INA, with fee within 30 days after receiving the denial notice.
 (You have 33 days if USCIS mailed the notice.)

-Once you submit the N-336, you can have a hearing scheduled before an immigration officer to present additional documentation and testimony in support of your eligibility.
+Once you submit Form N-336, you can have a hearing scheduled before an immigration officer to present additional documentation and testimony in support of your eligibility.

-Also, applicants whose N-400 is denied because they failed the English or civics test and who file Form N-336 in a timely manner can retake any portion of the failed test.
+Also, if your N-400 is denied because you failed the English or civics test and you file Form N-336 in a timely manner, you can retake any portion of the failed test.

-If an N-336 is NOT filed in a timely manner:
+If Form N-336 is NOT filed in a timely manner:

-• Since USCIS will treat the N-336 request as a motion,the applicant does not need to file an I-290B.
+• Because USCIS will treat the N-336 request as a motion, the applicant does not need to file an I-290B.

-• In such instances, USCIS renders a decision on the merits of the case.
+• In these situations, USCIS makes a decision on the merits of the case.

 • If the request does not meet the motion requirements, USCIS will reject it because it was not timely filed and will NOT refund the filing fee.

-If your N-400 case was administratively closed because you failed to appear for an initial interview, you may submit a written request, without fee, to reopen the case.
-No I-290B or N-336 is required.
+If your Form N-400 was administratively closed because you failed to appear for an initial interview, you may submit a written request, without fee, to reopen the case.
+No Form I-290B or Form N-336 is required.

-7. If USCIS’s National Benefits Center (NBC) denies the N-400 application the NBC will provide information through the Denial Notice on how to file a motion.
+7. If USCIS’s National Benefits Center (NBC) denies the Form N-400 application, the NBC will provide information in the Denial Notice on how to file a motion.

-The I-290B process allows for reopening or reconsideration of N-400 decisions.
-The decision whether or not to reopen or reconsider an N-400 case is based on information in the applicant’s record.
+The Form I-290B process allows for reopening or reconsideration of Form N-400 decisions.
+The decision whether to reopen or reconsider Form N-400 case is based on information in the applicant’s record.

 Additional Resources